Jugendhackt/Smombie2Go/README.md

 The frontal ultrasonic sensor in addition with our software will help you.

+## Software
+Our Arduino code emits a very short signal to the sensor causing it sending a short wave.
+Then, the time until the wave comes back will be measured

 ## Hardware
 Within the case you'll find an Arduino Nano and a 6000 mAh Akku, as well as a combined stepup- and stepdown converter.
 The above red LED will notify you with its blinking in relation to the distance of the object